ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - cycling
       - hiking
     linkedin: https://www.linkedin.com/in/gareth-balshaw-1b100018/
-  - name: Sophie Balshaw
+  - name: Sophie Balshaw DipM
     jobtitle: Marketing Executive
     bio: Sophie is our creative marketing executive who specialises in digital marketing and advertising.
-Her work has led to generating some of our biggest customers and contracts that have contributed to the recent rapid growth.
+Her work has led to generating some of our biggest customers and contracts that have contributed to the companies growth.
 With over 10 years experience in sales and marketing, she is a passionate and talented team player who is focused today on marketing strategies, campaign execution and customer experience.
 Sophie is a lover